DLM-IBM/glossary/index.md

 ## G
 {: #glossg}

-### gateway
+### gate
-{: #x2023645}
+{: #x2289648}

-A network point that is used to control the divergence and convergence of sequence flow paths in a process and in a choreography.
+A requirement that must be met before a build can move to the next stage in the deployment process.

 ### GB-hour
 {: #x7470477}